Platonic Dialogue

 The Timaeus belongs to the latest group of Plato’s works: Sophist and Statesman, Timaeus and Critias, Philebus, Laws.
 The whole group must fall within the last twenty years of his life.

-This passage situates the Timaeus within the trilogy of late dialogues alongside the Sophist and Statesman, establishing their chronological and philosophical proximity as a unified late-Platonic project.
+The introduction situates the Timaeus within Plato’s late trilogy alongside the Sophist and Statesman, establishing the chronological and philosophical cluster within which all three dialogues must be read together.

 Plato, Plato’s cosmology the Timaeus of Plato, 1997thesis